Automatic citizenship through birth, adoption or parental marriage

 A child may automatically become a Swedish citizen through birth, adoption or parents' marriage.
 In cases where a child does not automatically become a Swedish citizen, there may be a possibility to apply for or to submit a notification for Swedish citizenship.

-In Sweden it is the parents' nationality that determines the nationality of the child.
+If your child is born before 1 April 2015 but after 1 July 2001 it is the parents' nationality that determines the nationality of the child.